klchambers/pp5ecommerce/README.md

 - If you don't have a Gmail account, you can create one by visiting [Gmail](https://mail.google.com/).

 #### 2. Allow Less Secure Apps (For Development Purposes)
 - Gmail requires allowing access to less secure apps to enable your application to send emails.
-This step is necessary only for development purposes.
-However, for a more secure approach (especially when your app is in production), you should use OAuth 2.0.
 - To enable less secure apps:
   - Visit [Allow less secure apps](https://myaccount.google.com/lesssecureapps) and toggle it **ON**.
 - If you have **Two-Factor Authentication (2FA)** enabled, you should use an **App Password** instead of your regular Gmail password.
 You can generate this from your Google account settings.
+More information regarding app passwords can be found [here](https://support.google.com/mail/answer/185833?hl=en).

 #### 3. Gmail SMTP configuration in `settings.py`
 settings.py is configured to take the variables defined in `env.py` for email host, password, and port.